emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### movie-web Extension

-Extension requires excessive permissions, so make sure to use it in a new browser, or a new browser profile.
+Keep in mind the site still works fine without the extension, and it requires excessive permissions, so if you are gonna use it, make sure its on a different browser, or new browser profile.

 ***